 These are the chemical messengers that trigger certain feelings or reactions.
 If you feel anxious and excited, a doctor can prescribe medications that activate the production of neurotransmitters that make you relaxed, such as dopamine and GABA.

-- Modafinil: Can prevent the fatigue and sleepiness associated with the abandonment of cocaine by promoting a healthy night’s sleep and encouraging dopamine production.
+- Modafinil: This can prevent the fatigue and sleepiness associated with the abandonment of cocaine by promoting a healthy night’s sleep and encouraging dopamine production.

 - Topiramate: This is an anticonvulsant medication that can reduce agitation at the time of recovery by promoting inactivity in your central nervous system

-- Vigabatrin: This is an anti-epileptic drug that can minimize cocaine cravings through increasing GABA production.
+- Vigabatrin: This is an anti-epileptic drug that can minimize cocaine cravings by increasing GABA production.